AV Preeminent Peer Rated Attorneys

 This information is not legal advice and is not guaranteed to be correct, complete or up-to-date.
 It is provided for general informational purposes only.
 If you need legal advice you should consult a licensed attorney in your area.

-What can I do if I am being sued because someone died in the accident?
+What can I do if I am being sued for an accident that I couldn't help?

-Answered by attorney Donivan W. Flowers (Unclaimed Profile)
+Answered by attorney Lawrence A Ramunno (Unclaimed Profile)

 Read More Read Less